omarathon/tabula/README.markdown

 The usual SSO config guff.
 You will need to get this configuration added to Web Sign-on for SSO to work.
 Ensure it includes a `<trustedapps />` section or you _will_ see NPEs from one of the bouncycastle crypto libraries.
 Also, ensure that the cluster datasource matches the sample - older configs may not match, which will cause _datasource not found_ exceptions.

-### The following jars are now provided to newworld apps so they will need to be manually included on dev instances

-#### `lib/logback-classic-1.1.3.jar`

-You can get this from http://pkg.elab.warwick.ac.uk/ch.qos.logback/logback-classic-1.1.3.jar

-#### `lib/logback-core-1.1.3.jar`

-You can get this from http://pkg.elab.warwick.ac.uk/ch.qos.logback/logback-core-1.1.3.jar

-#### `lib/jtds-1.3.1.jar`

-You can get this from https://mvnrepository.com/artifact/org.slf4j/slf4j-api/1.3.1

 ### ActiveMQ